spayne/dynamic-motion-training/README.md

 # dynamic-motion-training
-Project for SeattleVR's Healthcare Hackathon 2018
+Project for SeattleVR's Healthcare Hackathon 2018.
+Won Best Interaction Design.
+A method of training human motion using XR technology.

 ## Inspiration
 In Sean's experience with physical therapy and Andy's experience with dance, both project designers have recognized a need for motion instruction that is more intuitive and thorough than static words on a page.
 Virtual reality is a medium with as-yet unrealized potential for virtualizing human movement, and so this project is an experiment in tracking and instructing correct motion.